akors/nuke-ms/doc/README.en.txt

 GNU General Public License version 3 (GPLv3), a copy of which can be found in the file LICENSE.txt in the "doc" folder.

-The project is hosted on BerliOS Developer, a german organization supporting the development of open source projects.
-Various services for nuke-ms such as a git repository, a bugtracker or a wiki page are hosted there.
-You can browse the nuke-ms project page here: http://developer.berlios.de/projects/nuke-ms/
+The project is hosted on GitHub, a "social coding" website that hosts public git repositories for free and provides various collaboration services such as collaborator management, issue tracking, wikis, downloads, code review and others.
+The GitHub project page is here: https://github.com/fat-lobyte/nuke-ms

 ================================================================================